-Closed-loop marketing allows sales and marketing teams to collaborate on conversion and revenue data to determine which specific marketing activities are most effective in driving sales.
-For this article, we take a closer look at how closed-loop marketing works and show you how to successfully connect data from your marketing tools and CRM platform.
+We take a closer look at how closed-loop marketing works and show you how to successfully connect data from your marketing, sales and customer success platforms.

 For this article, we’ll discuss:

-Put simply, closed-loop marketing allows you to pinpoint the lead generation techniques that drive the most (and the least) revenue.
+Closed-loop marketing (or closed-loop reporting) allows you to pinpoint the lead generation techniques that drive the most or least revenue.

-It is the process that connects your conversion and revenue data to calculate the exact return on investment of your campaigns and channels.
+It is the process that connects your visitor, conversion and revenue data to calculate the exact return on investment of your marketing channels.